birneee/soft-protocol-rust/rfc/src/main.md

 {#ipv6-support}
 ## Considerations on IPv6 Support

-For IPv6 support, the maximum byte length of the file name in the REQ packet MUST be adapted to the minimial IPv6 packet size network hosts must support.
-Referring to [@RFC2460] that sets this value to 1280 Bytes and defines that each IPv6 header has 40 bytes, the maximum byte length for a file name is the following:
+For IPv6 support, the maximum byte length of the file name in the REQ packet MUST be adapted to the minimal IPv6 packet size network hosts must support.
+Referring to [@RFC2460] that sets this value to 1280 bytes and defines that each IPv6 header has 40 bytes, the maximum byte length for a file name is the following:

 ~~~
 (1280 - 40 (IPv6 Header) - 20 (UDP Datagram Header) - 12 (SOFT REQ Header)) byte = 1208 byte